nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

     - 6 (3 M)
     - 7 (3.5 M)
     - 8 (4 M)
-- `exit_code`: an int8 pointer denoting where we save the exit code of child script.
+- `exit_code`: an int8 pointer denoting where we save the exit code of a child script.
 - `content`: a pointer to a buffer in VM memory space denoting where we would load the sub-script data.
 The child script will write data in this buffer via `set_content`.
 - `content_length`: a pointer to a 64-bit unsigned integer in VM memory space.
-When calling the syscall, this memory location should store the length of the buffer specified by `content` .
+When calling the syscall, this memory location should store the length of the buffer specified by `content`.
 When returning from the syscall, CKB VM would fill in `content_length` with the actual length of the buffer. `content_length` up to 256K.

-The arguments used here `index`, `source` ,`bounds` ,`argc`  and `argv` follow the usage described in [EXEC].
+The arguments used here `index`, `source`, `bounds`, `argc` and `argv` follow the usage described in [EXEC].

 This syscall might return the following results: